 About

-The Women and Gender Advocacy Center at Colorado State University has evolved over five decades.
+The Survivor Advocacy and Feminist Education Center at Colorado State University has evolved over five decades.
 Its model is a direct result of the evolution of the student and academic affairs structures.
 In the late 1960s throughout the nation, the Women’s Liberation Movement coincided with the restructuring of Student Personnel Services.
 On most campuses, the offices of the Dean of Women and the Dean of Men were combined into the Office of the Dean of Students.
 Colorado State was no exception to this change.
 However, as the change was made in 1970, the visionary administration at CSU saw a need to continue to provide a more contemporary office for women, and created the Office of Women’s Relations, which reported to the Office of Student Relations.
 Holding joint responsibilities in the Office of Student Relations, Chris Kelley was selected to be the Director of the newly named unit.
 She remained until 1972.
 Early work focused on the education of all students as to the concerns of women, as well as the assessment of the status of women at the university.

 Following Chris Kelley’s departure, Mary Leonard was named to the position in 1972.
 She continued the development of the office, building relationships with students, faculty, and community leaders who were working on issues specific to women and their changing roles in society.
 During Leonard’s tenure, the first campus conference on women was held, and a plan to develop a library for print and audio-visual resources was proposed.